jvillat2/Data-Analyst-Job-Market-Analysis/README.md

 The analysis is conducted through a series of SQL queries designed to answer key questions about the job market for Data Analysts in Virginia:

 Top Paying Skills: Identify the highest-paying skills for Data Analysts in Virginia.

-Top Paying Jobs: Determine the top-paying Data Analyst positions in Virginia.
+Top Paying Company: Identify the companies offering the highest-paying Data Analyst positions in Virginia.

 Top Demanding Skills: Find out which skills are most frequently required for Data Analyst roles in Virginia.